-Mexico is the United States’ second-largest export market (after Canada) and third-largest trading partner (after Canada and China).
-In 2018, two-way trade in goods and services totaled $678 billion.
+Mexico is the United States’ second largest trading partner and second-largest export market (after Canada).
+In 2019, two-way trade in goods totaled $614.5 billion.
 Mexico’s exports rely heavily on supplying the U.S. market, but the country has also sought to diversify its export destinations.
 About 80 percent of Mexico’s exports in 2018 went to the United States.
-In 2018, Mexico was the third-largest supplier of foreign crude oil to the United States, as well as the largest export market for U.S. refined petroleum products and U.S. natural gas.
-Top U.S. exports to Mexico include machinery, electrical machinery, vehicles, mineral fuels, and plastics.
-The stock of foreign direct investment by U.S. companies in Mexico stands at $109.7 billion, while reciprocal Mexican investment in the United States is $18 billion.
+In 2019, Mexico was the second-largest supplier of foreign crude oil to the United States, as well as the largest export market for U.S. refined petroleum products and U.S. natural gas.
+Other top U.S. exports to Mexico include machinery, electrical machinery, vehicles, mineral fuels, and plastics.
+The stock of foreign direct investment by U.S. companies in Mexico stands at $114.9 billion, while reciprocal Mexican investment in the United States was $18.7 billion in 2018.

-Mexico is a strong promoter of free trade, maintaining free trade agreements with the most countries of any nation in the world, including pacts with Japan, the EU, and many Latin American partners.
+Mexico is a strong promoter of free trade, maintaining free trade agreements with more countries than any nation in the world, including pacts with Japan, the European Union, and many Latin American partners.
 In 2012, Mexico joined Chile, Colombia, and Peru to launch an ambitious regional economic integration effort, the Pacific Alliance, focused on liberalizing trade and investment, as well as facilitating the movement of citizens.
-Eleven Pacific Rim countries, including Mexico, signed the renamed Comprehensive and Progressive Trans-Pacific Partnership March 8, 2018.

 Educational and Cultural Exchanges

-The United States has a robust series of exchange programs with Mexico.
+The United States has a robust series of educational and cultural programs with Mexico.
 These programs work with young leaders, students, civil society, and entrepreneurs.
-They assist in English language learning, and advance STEM education, especially for girls.
-They include music and sports diplomacy, the Ambassador’s Fund for Cultural Preservation, leadership programs like Jóvenes en Acción (Youth in Action), the Young Leaders of the Americas Initiative (YLAI), the Study of the U.S. Institutes (SUSI), which target indigenous and Afro-Mexican populations, and English language programs such as the Access program, and English Language Fellows.
+They provide English language learning, advance STEM education, strengthen civil society, provide exchange opportunities, and expand economic opportunity.
+They include music and sports diplomacy; the Ambassador’s Fund for Cultural Preservation; the Academy of Women Entrepreneurs (AWE) leadership programs like Jóvenes en Acción (Youth in Action); the Young Leaders of the Americas Initiative (YLAI); the Study of the U.S. Institutes (SUSI), which target indigenous and Afro-Mexican populations; and English language programs such as the Access program and English Language Fellows and Specialists.

-The U.S.-Mexico Bilateral Forum on Higher Education, Innovation, and Research expands opportunities for educational exchanges, scientific research partnerships, and cross-border innovation.
-The Bilateral Forum complements the U.S. 100,000 Strong in the Americas initiative, which seeks to increase student mobility between the United States and the countries of the Western Hemisphere, including Mexico,
+The U.S.-Mexico Bilateral Forum on Higher Education, Innovation, and Research (FOBESII) expands opportunities for educational exchanges, scientific research partnerships, and cross-border innovation.
+The Bilateral Forum complements the goals of the 100,000 Strong in the Americas (100K) Innovation Fund, the Department’s signature hemispheric education initiative.
+The 100K Innovation Fund is the trusted, flexible public/private sector mechanism between the Department, U.S. embassies, non-governmental organizations, companies, foundations, and higher education institutions (HEIs) that stimulates and supports HEI-partnerships to create new models of short-term academic exchange and training opportunities for teams of students in the United States and the rest of the Western Hemisphere, including Mexico.

 The Fulbright program, initiated in Mexico in 1948, is one of the largest in the world.
-Since the establishment of the binational Fulbright Commission in 1990 with joint U.S. and Mexican funding, more than 3,500 students on both sides of the border have received Fulbright-Garcia Robles scholarships.
+The U.S.-Mexico Binational Fulbright Program (Fulbright-Garcia-Robles) is one of the largest in the world, sending about 100 grantees in each direction and receiving approximately $5 million annually in contributions from the Governments of the United States and Mexico.
+Since the establishment of the binational Fulbright Commission in 1990 with joint U.S. and Mexican funding, more than 3,500 students on both sides of the border have received Fulbright-Garcia-Robles scholarships.
 Fulbright alumni have risen to prominent positions in Mexican business, academics, culture, and politics.

 U.S. Security Cooperation with Mexico